pgs17/Bank_Web/frontend/Readme.md

  # BANK APP
-A simple Bank App app built using React JS, Tailwind CSS .
+A simple Bank App app built using React JS .

 ## Technologies used
 * React JS - A JavaScript library for building user interfaces
-* Tailwind CSS - A utility-first CSS framework for rapidly building custom designs

 * Vite JS - A frontend tooling that provides faster and leaner development for modern web projects

 ## Installation